naemon/naemon.github.io/documentation/usersguide/cgis.md

 <td align=left valign=top width="50%">
 <p>
 <b>Description:</b>
 This CGI is used to report on the availability of hosts and services over a user-specified period of time.
-In order for this CGI to be of much use, you should enable <a href="configmain.html#log_rotation_method">log rotation</a> and keep archived logs in the path specified by the <a href="configmain.html#log_archive_path">log_archive_path</a> directive.
+In order for this CGI to be of much use, you should enable log rotation and keep archived logs in the path specified by the log_archive_path directive.
 </p>
 <p>
 <b>Authorization Requirements:</b>